-Deferred issuance costs, which primarily consist of direct incremental legal and accounting fees relating to the potential IPO, are capitalized.
-The deferred issuance costs will be offset against initial public offering ("IPO") proceeds upon the consummation of the offering.
-In the event the offering is terminated, deferred issuance costs will be expensed.
-No amounts were capitalized as of December 31, 2013 and 2014 and \$733 was capitalized at September 30, 2015, and is included in non-current assets.
+Deferred issuance costs, which consist of direct incremental legal and accounting fees relating to the potential initial public offering ("IPO"), are capitalized.
+The deferred issuance costs will be offset against IPO proceeds upon the consummation of the offering.
+In the event the offering is terminated, deferred issuance costs will be expensed and is included in non-current assets.